In the Beginning:

 Q: In the tenth chapter in the book of Genesis, why doesn’t Nimrod’s name appear in the first listing of Cush’s sons?
 What does this suggest about his descendants?
 And what is significant about the regions in which the descendants of Cush and Egypt settle?

 The reader who asked these questions about the genealogies in the book of Genesis seems to be suggesting one possibility for why the name of Nimrod is left out of the first listing of Cush’s sons.
-What might this omission suggest about Nimrod’s descendants?
+In the video overview that accompanies this lesson, Turning to God’s Word author Matthew Phelps suggests one reason for this omission of Nimrod’s descendants.
 Besides the mention in the tenth chapter in the book of Genesis, the name of Nimrod appears two other places in the Old Testament—in the First Book of the Chronicles 1:10 and in the Book of Micah 5:6, where the “land of Nimrod” is used to refer to Assyria or Mesopotamia.
 Jewish tradition holds that Nimrod was the leader who spearheaded efforts to build the Tower of Babel.
 In modern usage, Nimrod’s name has come to be used to refer to someone who is socially inadequate in some way.
 Learn more about the prophet Micah in Lesson 22 What Does the LORD Require? in the Turning to God’s Word Catholic Bible study Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume I: A Kingdom Divided.

 pure speculation